Grape varieties: nero di Troia and aglianico

 Vineyard: Trained to spurred cordon, with a yield of 70 quintals per hectare

-Vinification: After hand-harvesting in the last week in September, the grapes are de-stemmed and pressed.
-The must macerates on the skins in stainless steel tanks for 15-18 days, then undergoes a temperature-controlled fermentation at 25°C. The wine goes to large, 30-hectolitre oak casks, where it matures for 18 months, followed by a further six months in the bottle.
+Vinification: After hand-harvesting in the second week in October, the grapes are de-stemmed and pressed.
+The must macerates on the skins in stainless steel tanks for 15-20 days, then undergoes a temperature-controlled fermentation at 25°C. The wine goes to large, 30-hectolitre oak casks, where it matures for 18 months, followed by a further 12 months in the bottle.